nixxoq/dotfiles/readme.md

 ### Q: Can I customize Hyprpanel?
 ### A:
-> Run agsv1 -t settings-dialog to open the settings
+> Run hyprpanel -t settings-dialog to open the settings

 ## keybinds
 ```